-Exceptions and deviations from graduate admissions and other academic policies may be requested through petition forms and procedures available in the Office of Graduate Studies.
+Graduate admissions exceptions may be requested through petition forms and procedures available in the Office of Graduate Studies.
 Petitions and requested waivers are reviewed in a timely manner by the program faculty and the Graduate Council.
 Students are notified by mail of the disposition of the appeal.
 In some cases, the appeal or petition may be forwarded to the University's Admissions and Standards Committee.
 Students have due process rights to appeal any decisions about admission or other academic policies to the Provost's Office.